invariantlabs-ai/invariant/README.md

     not should_allow(chunk, "db1", input.user, user_roles, role_grants)
 ```

 This RBAC policy ensures that only users with the correct roles can access the data retrieved by the agent.
-If they cannot, the analyzer will raise an `AccessControlViolation` error, which can then be handled by the agent (e.g. by filtering out the unauthorized chunks) or logged, if detected offline when analyzing recorded agent traces.
+If they cannot, the analyzer will raise an `AccessControlViolation` error, which can then be handled by the agent (e.g. by filtering out the unauthorized chunks) or raise an alert to the system administrator.

 ### Prevent Data Leaks In Your Productivity Agent